This article is part of a larger series on Hiring.

-9. Build a Diverse and Dynamic Team
+9. Build a Diverse & Dynamic Team

-When you’re hiring employees at any level (and especially managers), aim to build a diverse team that will provide different outlooks—not carbon copies who all think like you.
-Look for candidates with a range of strengths and weaknesses who will be able to work together to solve problems and constantly improve the business.
+When you’re hiring employees at any level (and especially managers), aim to build a diverse team that will provide different outlooks—not carbon copies who think like you.
+Look for talent with a range of strengths and weaknesses who will be able to work together to solve problems and constantly improve the business.
 These are especially important when hiring managers who will, in turn, attract a range of candidates as the company grows.

 These efforts should start with your job descriptions and extend to the interview process, your company’s corporate culture, and day-to-day operations.
 Consider these tips when building a diverse and dynamic team:

-- Diversify your network so that you’ll be exposed to a broader array of candidates
+- Diversify your network so that you’ll be exposed to a broader array of candidates.

-- Celebrate your employees for their differences
+- Celebrate your employees for their differences.

-- Listen to managers and other employees
+- Listen to managers and other employees.

-- Encourage open communication
+- Encourage open communication.

 10. Never Stop Recruiting

-Expand your universe of potential recruits by networking and building relationships with top management professions—even if you’re not planning to hire.
+Expand your universe of potential recruits by networking and building relationships with top management professionals—even if you’re not planning to hire.
 By doing so, you’ll be more likely to have the perfect candidate in mind when a role opens up.